nyholmniklas/vaadinInvoiceGenerator/README.md

 ======================

 ## About
-Simple web pplication for generating a PDF invoice.
+Simple web application for generating a PDF invoice.
 Built on Vaadin framework.
 Maven build.